Connecticut Laws and Incentives

 Utility Company Plug-In Electric Vehicle (PEV) Rates

-By July 1, 2018, utility companies must evaluate if it is appropriate to implement PEV time of day rates for residential and commercial customers.
+Utility companies must evaluate if it is appropriate to implement PEV time of day rates for residential and commercial customers.
 A time-of-day rate is a rate for PEVs that is designed to reflect the cost of electricity to the consumer at different times of the day.
 Utilities that have already made this determination prior to July 1, 2017, are not required to do so again.
-(Reference Senate Bill 333, 2018, and Connecticut General Statutes 16-19f)
+(Reference Connecticut General Statutes 16-19f)

 Integrated Resources Plan Report

-The Commissioner of Energy and Environmental Protection (Commissioner), in consultation with the electric distribution companies, must deliver a plan to the Commissioner that analyzes, among other things, the potential for electric vehicles (EVs) to provide energy storage and other services to the electric grid, and identify strategies to ensure that the grid is prepared to support increased EV charging based on projections of sales of EVs.
+The Department of Energy and Environmental Protection, in consultation with the electric distribution companies, must deliver a plan that analyzes, among other things, the potential for electric vehicles (EVs) to provide energy storage and other services to the electric grid, and identify strategies to ensure that the grid is prepared to support increased EV charging based on projections of sales of EVs.
 The report must be delivered biennially.
 (Reference Connecticut General Statutes 16a-3a)